henrik42/spring-break/README.md

 		  (toString [this] (str @state))
 		  (destroy [this] (printf "+++ destroy : %s\n" this)))))

+Again you could use ```destroy-method="<method>"``` and a ```protocol``` instead the invasive use of the Spring interface.

 ## Startup/shutdown

-Spring offers call-back methods for asynchronuous startup and shutdown.
+Spring offers (Spring-specific) call-back interfaces/methods for asynchronuous startup and shutdown.
+So your beans can participate in those phases of the lifecycle.
 See the Spring documentation for details.
 I put in the code just for completeness:

 	(def some-bean
 	  (let [state (atom {})]